MrOGM/MrOGM/README.md

 ## Let me present myself

 My name is Oscar Garcia.
-I study :pencil2: Engineering in mechatronics with the purpose of deciding which area of engineering is the most interesting for me.
+I studied :pencil2: Engineering in mechatronics with the purpose of deciding which area of engineering is the most interesting for me.
 As you can see, programming has captured my heart :cupid:, with the occasional side effect of stressing my mind :exploding_head:.
 <br>
 <br>
 <div style="margin-left: 20px;">